CHI-CityTech/Balanced-Blended-Space/README.md

 # Balanced-Blended-Space
-Balanced Blended Space (BBS) is a universal framework for describing any communication across physical, virtual, and conceptual spaces.
-It does so by defining mediation pathways that blend real and digital experiences, with applications in the arts and other fields.
-This repository focuses on the principles, syntax, and standards that define the BBS model.
+Balanced Blended Space (BBS) is a universal theoretical framework integrating physical, virtual, and conceptual spaces.
+It explores mediation pathways, modular systems, and AI collaboration to create seamless interactions, with applications across various domains, tested in performing arts and beyond

 # Balanced Blended Space (BBS) Framework